symlex/rest-api/README.md

 need [commercial support](https://blog.liquidbytes.net/contact/) or just want to say hello.
 We welcome contributions of any kind.
 If you have a bug or an idea, read our [guide](https://docs.symlex.org/en/latest/contribute/) before opening an issue.

+## Donations ##

+Symlex is a non-profit project run entirely by volunteers.
+You're most welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero), especially if you need help with using our software.
+They will match every donation in the first year.

+Please leave a star if you like this project, it provides additional motivation to keep going.
+Thank you very much! <3